awsdocs/amazon-ecr-user-guide/doc_source/using-service-linked-roles.md

 The AWSServiceRoleForECRReplication service\-linked role trusts the following services to assume the role:
 + `replication.ecr.amazonaws.com`

-The role permissions policy allows Amazon ECR to use the following actions on resources:
+The following `ECRReplicationServiceRolePolicy` role permissions policy allows Amazon ECR to use the following actions on resources:

 ```
 {